fleetdm/fleet/handbook/company/product-groups.md

   2. Keep it open for future consideration.
   3. Discard if it is invalidated through the process.

-Air Guitar sessions should be timeboxed to ensure they are fast and focused.
+Air guitar sessions are timeboxed to ensure they are fast and focused.
 Documentation from this process may inform future user stories and can be invaluable when revisiting the idea at a later stage.
 While the air guitar process is exploratory in nature, it should be thorough enough to provide meaningful insights and data for future decision-making.

 ### Implementing